cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 Depending on how your application is built - it's likely that your web application is going to be affected and controlled by the server.

-Typically these days servers communicate with frontend apps via JSON, but you could also be running a traditional server-side rendered HTML web application.
+Typically these days servers communicate with front end apps via JSON, but you could also be running a traditional server-side rendered HTML web application.

 Generally the server is responsible for sending responses that reflect some kind of **state** it holds - generally in a database.